 - Must meet the required PA Technical Standards, which includes the physical abilities necessary to perform as a physician assistant.

 - No credit will be given for prior education or work experience.

 - The program does not accept transfer students.

-- Foreign medical graduates must have their transcripts evaluated to determine the United States educational credit or equivalency prior to applying.
-Foreign medical graduates must still complete the required pre-requisites within the past five years.
+- Foreign graduates must have their transcripts evaluated to determine the United States educational credit or equivalency prior to applying.
+Foreign graduates must still complete the required prerequisites within the past five years.

 FREQUENTLY ASKED QUESTIONS

-To help in learning about the admissions process, applicants are encouraged to read the Frequently Asked Questions for Physician Assistant Studies.
+To learn more about the admissions process, applicants are encouraged to read the TUN Physician Assistant Studies Frequently-Asked-Questions 2018-2019.

 HOW TO APPLY

-1. Students must submit their primary application through the Centralized Application System for Physician Assistant (CASPA).
-Students must select Touro University Nevada.
+- Submit the primary application through the Centralized Application System for Physician Assistant (CASPA).
+Direct applications are not accepted.